• Skip to primary navigation

 • Trim the edges.
 If there are any tears in the pastry, dab a little water around the edges of the hole, and then press a pastry scrap into the hole.

 • Prick the base lightly with a fork then line it with a large piece of baking paper and fill with some rice or cooking beans.
-Place in oven for 25 minutes until very light brown.
+Place in oven for 15 minutes.

 Prepare the quiche filling:

-• Fry the sliced courgette and spring onion in the olive oil in a frying pan over a medium to high heat for 3 minutes each side.
-You want them to have a some colour – this gives them flavour.
+• Fry the sliced courgette in the olive oil in a large frying pan over a medium to high heat for 3 minutes, turning occasionally.
+Add the spring onions and cook for another 3-4 minutes, until the courgettes are golden in colour.

-• In a bowl, whisk the eggs and the milk together with a fork, then add the grated cheese, herbs and black pepper.
+• In a bowl, whisk the beaten eggs and the milk together with a fork, then add the grated cheese, herbs, salt and black pepper.

-• Spread the teaspoon of Dijon mustard evenly over the pastry base, then sprinkle over the zucchini and spring onion mixture and the sweetcorn before carefully pouring the egg mixture over.
+• Spread the teaspoon of Dijon mustard evenly over the baked pastry base, then sprinkle over the zucchini and spring onion mixture before carefully pouring the egg mixture over the top.

-• Place back in the oven and bake for 30-35 minutes until lightly golden and puffed up.
+• Place the quiche back in the slightly cooler oven and bake for 30-35 minutes until lightly golden and puffed up.

 • Leave in the dish for at least 10 minutes to cool.
 Best served at room temperature.